powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 ### Counter-Trade Range Action

-A CounterTradeRangeAction is an exchange between two countries.
-The exporting country send power to the importing country.
+A CounterTradeRangeAction is an exchange between two areas.
+The exporting area send power to the importing area.

 It is a costly remedial action which is currently not handled by the RAO.